Parkdale Secondary College

 Parkdale Secondary College is a public, co-educational secondary school located on Warren Road in the Melbourne suburb of Mordialloc, Victoria.

 The college has completed the first stage and the second stage of a major upgrade which includes an early learning centre.

-The principal of the school (from late 2017) is David Russell.
+Currently the last principal of the school (from late 2017 to early 2026) was David Russell.

 Overview

 Parkdale Secondary College is a year 7–12 public secondary college with an enrolment of approximately 1,800 students.
 Parkdale is involved in the iiNet program of RATL, which allows international students to study at the school.
 Parkdale also has a sister school in Japan called Nishi High School.